stackoverflowcopyandpastebutiusegithub/singkhmertran/README.md

 - [ ] get out of alpha testing
 - [ ] get out of beta testing
 - [ ] full release

+## Main release

+this bot can be found at https://t.me/Sing_khmer_bot